ankurrajw/Pi-Pupil-Detection/README.md

 ```
 ## Installing OpenCV and all dependencies on the Raspberry Pi:
-Make the configration-pi.sh script in the Configuration folder executable:
+Make the configuration-pi.sh script in the Configuration folder executable:
 ```chmod a+x configration-pi.sh```

 And then execute it with: